 The Council has £13 million of Lender Option Borrower Option loans (LOBOs), taken out between 2002 to 2006 and with terms of 52 to 60 years.
 Information on the Council's borrowings, including LOBO loans, is included in Notes 15 and 40.
-A number of local authorities between 2002 to 2006 and with terms of 52 to 60 years.
-Information on the Council's borrowings, including LOBO loans, is included in Notes 15 and 40.
-A number of local authorities between 2002 to 2006 and with terms of 52 to 60 years.
-Information on the Council have not currently been found to be unlawful, there is ongoing analysis of LOBO loans generally by local authorities affected, their auditor and specialist lawyers.
-The law in relation to this matter is complex and there is uncertainty as to what the there auditor and specialist lawyers.
+A number of local authorities have received objections from local electors as to the lawfulness of local authorities obtaining borrowings through LOBO loans.
+Whilst the LOBO loans held by the Council have not currently been found to be unlawful, there is ongoing analysis of LOBO loans generally by local authorities affected, their auditor and specialist lawyers.
 The law in relation to this matter is complex and there is uncertainty as to what the consequences could be should a local authority have obtained borrowing through a LOBO loan that was found to be unlawful.
-In the event of a LOBO loan being found to be unlawful, restitutionary remedies may result in the outstanding balances on these loans having to be repaid in full to the lender and may result in additional costs resulting from losses incurred by the lender.
+In the event of a LOBO loan being found to be unlawful, restitutionary remedies may result in additional costs resulting from loses and there is loader and may result in additional costs resulting from loses and then the loader and may result in additional costs resulting from loses are incurred by the loader. incurred by the lender. to the lender and may result in additional costs resulting from losses